 Contributions to the System are made by the members and their employers.
 Members not in Deferred Option Plan (DOP) pay 8.00% of compensation.
 The employer rate is currently 13.00% of pay for actives members and 6.50% of pay for members participating in the DOP.
-The remainder of the Total Contribution rate is the required State contribution rate, which are 14% of the total state insurance premium tax revenue.
+The remainder of the Total Contribution rate is the required State contribution rate, which is a portion of the total state insurance premium tax revenue.
+The actuarial required contribution rate in this year's valuation includes 20.5% for normal cost plus - 3.0% for the amortization of the UAAL and 0.7% for budgeted expenses for a total of 18.2%.
 Currently, the total contributions are sufficient to meet the System's funding needs.